-To prevent this, you must identify key tasks that must be prioritized.
+To prevent this, you must identify and prioritize key tasks.
 With a clear task list and defined priorities, a project manager will be able to maintain control of the project and focus the team’s energy.

 A project is a team activity and everyone involved has some sort of a role to play in its success.
 The manager determines the roles and responsibilities among the project team members and these members are then held accountable for the aspects they are responsible for.

 Apart from the project manager and team members, some important roles are of the project sponsors, business experts, clients, end-users, etc.

 7. Create a project schedule and establish baselines

 Now that you have identified all the tasks and assigned all the important roles to the members, it’s time to create a project schedule or timeline for your project.

 To do that, you’ll need to estimate how long each task will take and calendarize the entire project.
 Remember to make realistic deadlines that your team will be able to complete.
 Otherwise, you’ll face many problems in the later stages of the project.